 This declaration introduces a new type with the specified name in the current scope.
+Field names have to be distinct.
 An empty struct (with no fields) is legal.
 For example, the structure Parsed_headers below contains the headers recognized by a simple parser: